Outdoor Education

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

-Cost: $230 plus HST for one program or $425 plus HST per class for full day
+Cost: $230 plus HST for one program or $425 plus HST per class for two programs.
+Maximum 30 students in each class

-Ontario Curriculum Links: Science and Technology, Understanding Life Systems – Interaction in the Environment; Physical Education, Active Living
+Ontario Curriculum Links: Science and Technology: Life Systems – Interactions in the Environment; Health and Physical Education: Active Living; Social Studies: Geography – Physical Patterns in the Changing World

 Do you have what it takes to survive in the wild?
 Come on a hike and train with some of the best survivors – our local wildlife.
 Learn about the strategies they use to find food, water and to avoid being eaten.
 Then, use your skills to compete in the Survival Games, where hunters become the hunted and only the strong survive.